 ROSE: Probably the world's most popular flower, according to almost any dictionary of flowers.
-Roses are fragrant, edible, visually appealing and available in thousands of colors and varieties.
+Roses are fragrant, edible, visually appealing and available in many thousand colors and varieties.

 STAR JASMINE: These pretty white miniature floral specimens give off an exceptionally sweet fragrance.
-Easy to grow and adds a lovely decorative effect to exterior walls and fences.
+They are easy to grow and lend a lovely decorative effect to exterior walls and fences.